-- 1. Registry Services arranges examinations, including the equivalent within a digital context, and produces the examination timetable.
-Please note that the arrangements set out below may need to be varied in a digital context, and that appropriate advice will be issued if this is the case. - 2.
-Module Leaders are responsible for providing assessment details, including those for in-class tests, to Student Administration by the start of the semester.
+The Programmes and Placements Office supports examinations organised by the module leaders, including the equivalent within a digital context.
+Exams will be timetabled by the module leader.
+Please note that the arrangements set out below may need to be varied in a digital context, and that appropriate advice will be issued if this is the case.

+- 2. Module Leaders are responsible for providing assessment details, including those for in-class tests, to the Programmes and Placements Office by the start of September each academic year.
 Students may have examinations on consecutive days and up to two examinations on one day.
-Students should make sure that they are punctual for University examinations in accordance with given instructions (see Section 12.11 of this Framework).
-Examination timetables are posted on LearningSpace and, where applicable, outside the examination room during the period of the examinations.
-The date of publication will normally be not later than: - the last week of November for Term 1 examinations - the second week of December for Semester A examinations - the first week of March for Term 2 examinations - the third week of April for Semester B examinations - the final week of May for Term 3 examinations - the first week of August for resit examinations - 2.
-The Schools are responsible for issuing examination papers, where applicable, in advance for seen examinations.
-Papers will be available from

-Student Administration fifteen working days before the date of the examination.
+Students should make sure that they are punctual for University examinations in accordance with given instructions.
+Examination information is posted on the University's Virtual Learning Environment. - Schools are responsible for issuing examination papers, where applicable, in advance for seen examinations.
+Papers will be available from the Programmes and Partnerships Office fifteen working days before the date of the examination.

-12.9 Additional examination arrangement requests
+12.9 Additional Examination Arrangement Requests

-- Additional examination arrangements are normally determined by the University's Disability and Inclusion Advice Service (DIAS) team. - 2.
+- 1. Additional examination arrangements are normally requested by the University's Disability and Inclusion Advice Service (DIAS) team. - 2.
 If requests have not been made in sufficient time for the additional arrangement to be made, normally at least ten working days before the date of the examination, the student should not attempt the examination without the additional arrangements but make use of the Extenuating Circumstances procedure to seek a deferral.
-Additional Arrangements are put into place by Registry Services who notify students of the details of their examination.
+Additional Arrangements are put into place by the Programmes and Partnerships Office which notifies students of the details of their examination.